jurczewski/Apache-A-score-htaccess/README.md

-# Apache server configuration file .htaccess with A score in security
+# Apache-A-score-htaccess
-A model '.htacces' file with score A on Security Report (from securityheaders.com)
+Apache server configuration file .htaccess with A score in security on Security Report (from securityheaders.com).

 # What does this file include?
 - Safety Headers that guarantee your website a score A in a Security Report Summary